April 29, 2025

 Post-production is just as important as the recording when it comes to voiceovers.
 Remove any unwanted noises, adjust volume levels, and add effects if necessary.

-To edit skillfully, you don’t need a recording studio, but you will need the right tools that help enhance the editing process.
-For example, with tools like Descript, if you accidentally record a loud breath, background noise, or a chair squeak, you can easily clean up the audio with Studio Sound
+To edit skillfully, you don't need a recording studio, but you will need the right tools that help enhance the editing process.
+For example, with tools like Descript, if you accidentally record a loud breath, background noise, or a chair squeak, you can easily clean up the audio with Studio Sound.
+You can also use Descript's Regenerate feature to fix mismatched tone, improve dialogue, or remove background noise with a single click.

 Being a great voiceover artist is about more than just having a pleasant voice—it takes mastering a specific set of skills.
 Let's look at five standout qualities you need to have to create the best voiceovers possible: